LinguaPhylo/linguaPhylo.github.io/tutorials/dpg.md

 {% include_relative download-data.md df='h5n1' df_link='https://raw.githubusercontent.com/BEAST2-Dev/beast-classic/master/examples/nexus/H5N1.nex' %}

-The data is a subset of a larger set compiled by [Wallace et al., 2007](#references).
-It consists of 43 sequences of 1698 nucleotides.
+The data is a subset of original dataset [Wallace et al., 2007](#references), and it consists of 43 influenza A H5N1 hemagglutinin and neuraminidase gene sequences isolated from a variety of hosts 1996 - 2005 across sample locations.

 ## Constructing the scripts in LPhy Studio